Dimensioners that measure anything from parcels to pallets

 3PLs and eCommerce Fulfillment

 At 3PL pack stations, speed is everything.
 Workers can’t afford to measure boxes by hand when thousands of orders are queued.
-Computer vision-based dimensioners shorten that process by scanning and recording dimensions in <2 seconds with an accuracy up to 0.2 inches.
+Dimensioners that use computer vision technology shorten the process by scanning and recording dimensions in <2 seconds with an accuracy up to 0.2 inches.
 The added accuracy reduces billing disputes with carriers, cutting back on costly adjustments that usually hit after the fact.

 LTL Carriers & Freight Forwarders